Athena Swan application and Action Plan 2018-2024

 - A dedicated Athena Swan budget and staffing to support departments with their gender equality work and an ambitious set of institutional priorities.

-- 23 of our 27 academic departments now hold Athena Swan awards, including three gold and three silver, with a further four departments working towards applying in the near future.
+- 20 of our 23 academic departments and schools now hold Athena Swan awards, including three gold and four silver, with a further two departments and school working towards applying in the near future.

 - Appointment of a Gender Equality Research Fellow to build our evidence base of gender equality good practice.